 - Sunday school teachers reported no visitors to any of their classes.

-Instead, the church leadership team wanted to do direct marketing to total strangers.
+Even the church leadership team wanted to do direct marketing to total strangers through the mail.

 This is from church growth expert Win Arn:

 In your research, have you found that there’s one specific reason that visitors come to church?

 We’ve asked more than 50,000 people over the last 10 years why they came to church, and between 75 and 90 percent of respondents say, “I began attending because someone invited me.”

 - 2% by Advertisement